The red heat lamp sauna consists of two sections:

 1. ELECTRICAL HEATING UNIT PLANS

-Three or four 250-watt, red infrared
+Three or four 250-watt, reddish ‘heat

 Š Three or four ceramic or plastic lamp sockets designed for 250-watt bulbs.
 Sockets are available that wire from the front or from the back.
 Another type of socket unscrews so that one places half the socket behind a thin piece of wood or metal.

 Š Four wood screws and four 3/16" x 1" fender washers.
 These are to fasten the lamp guard to the board or enclosure.
 You could also use a staple gun to secure the guard to the wood.

 to one side of the lamps.

-For chemically sensitive people, it could be of sheet metal or hard plastic like Lucite it one is not sensitive to this material.
+For chemically sensitive people, one could use sheet metal or hard plastic like Lucite if one is not sensitive to this material.
 To avoid all outgassing, use a metallic material or a poplar, oak or fir shelf board.

-Tools required include a small screwdriver, wire cutters, and a drill to cut holes in the board for wires, sockets and mounting screws.
+Tools required include a screwdriver, wire cutters, and a drill to cut holes in the board for wires, sockets and mounting screws.